 So you want free publicity?
 Thinking about writing a press release?

 Great idea!
-Even in the age of the Internet, many major news outlets and publications get a high percentage of news from press releases.
+In the age of the Internet, most major news outlets and publications get a high percentage of news from press releases.

 Your goal is to get your release noticed rather than ignored or trashed.
 But keep in mind that a new website, new product, new service … those things just aren't news anymore.